move-coop/parsons/README.md

 ### Community
 We hope to foster a strong and robust community of individuals who use and contribute to further development.
 Individuals are encouraged to submit issues with bugs, suggestions and feature requests.
+[Here](https://github.com/move-coop/parsons_public/blob/documentation/LICENSE.md) are the guidelines and best practices for contributing to Parsons.

 You can also stay up to date by joining the parsons google group.